Jimdo/grunt-angular-toolbox/README.md

   grunt.initConfig({
     'angular-toolbox': {
+        /* specify the preconfigured tasks that
+         should be used in the project */
+      tasks: [
+        'build',
+        'coverage',
+        'coveralls',
+        'demo',
+        'demo:e2e',
+        'release',
+        'tdd',
+        'test'
+      ],

       // whether or not the author in package.json should be set to the
       // contributor with the most commits
       dynamicAuthor: false,